-Eighty percent of a company’s revenue comes from 20 percent of its customers, according to Gartner statistics.
+According to Gartner statistics, 80% of a company’s revenue comes from 20% of its customers.
 Loyal customers are the success stories of your business.
-Involve them in your business strategies when planning marketing campaigns and developing new products.
-Share their case studies, consider their points of view and feedback (good or bad), and make them feel important.
+Involve them in your business strategies, marketing campaign planning, and new product development.
+Share their case studies, consider their points of view, absorb their feedback (both good and bad), and make them feel important.

-Starbucks, the number one coffee shop chain in the world, takes their customer experience seriously.
-When hiring, some of the qualities they look for in potential staff are having a good attitude, interest in the customer and enthusiasm to meet their needs.
-And they are not afraid to invest time and money into creating the best customer service experience they can deliver.
+Starbucks, the biggest coffee shop chain in the world, knows how important it is to take the customer experience seriously.
+When hiring, potential staff members are vetted for their good attitudes, interest in the customer, and enthusiasm to meet their needs.
+The company is not afraid to invest time and money creating the best customer service experience it can deliver.

-Bill Bartman, named one of the wealthiest people in the world by Forbes in 1997, lost $3 billion.
-But instead of wallowing in self-pity, he said,
+Bill Bartman, named one of the wealthiest people in the world by Forbes in 1997, once lost $3 billion.
+But he didn't wallow in self-pity.

-Reflect on what went wrong, and find solutions to the problem that caused the failure.
-Learn from your mistakes, and do things differently next time.
-And draw inspiration from people who failed many times but eventually achieved their dreams.
+Reflect on what went wrong and find solutions to the problem that caused the failure.
+Learn from your mistakes and do things differently next time.
+Draw inspiration from people who failed many times but eventually achieved their dreams.

 Set Smart Goals and Develop Achievable Strategies to Attain Them

 Write down your goals.
 This will give you clarity and make it easier to work towards achieving them.
-Use the SMART goal-setting method and read through these examples to keep yourself focused:
+Use the SMART goal-setting method to keep yourself focused:

 - Measurable: What results do you want to see?
-Break them down into easy, doable steps.
+Break them down into easy steps.